djangocon/2021.djangocon.us/_pages/speaking.md

 ## Why Speak at DjangoCon US?

 - Presenters receive a free ticket to DjangoCon US!
-(Travel costs are not included, but potential speakers are encouraged to apply for an [opportunity grant](https://goo.gl/forms/8cosLkyP6Rw2fuBm1). {% comment %}Opportunity grant decision notifications have all been sent.{% endcomment %})
+(Travel costs are not included, but potential speakers are encouraged to apply for an <a href="{{site.opportunity_grant_application}}">opportunity grant</a>. {% comment %}Opportunity grant decision notifications have all been sent.{% endcomment %})
 - Professionally produced video of your talk published to our YouTube channel.
 (You may opt out of this.)
 - Professional photographer on hand to photograph your talk.
 (Also optional.)
 - Expose the Django community to new tools, practices, or ideas.